Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Testing Your Defenses

-Red Teaming
+Red teaming

-- Known jailbreak prompts from public databases.
+- Known jailbreak prompts from public databases (Jailbreak Chat, HarmBench).

-- Social engineering approaches.
+- Social engineering approaches (multi-turn manipulation).

-- Indirect injection through documents.
+- Indirect injection through documents your system retrieves.

-Automated Testing
+Automated testing

 test_injections = [